ionelmc/pytest-benchmark/README.rst

 =====

 This plugin provides a `benchmark` fixture.
-This fixture is a callable object that will benchmark any function pass to it.
+This fixture is a callable object that will benchmark any function passed to it.

 Example: